History of the project

 What will the reconstruction bring?

-- The airport will gain a modern Departures hall with a total of 43 613 m2 usage area
+- The airport will gain a modern Departures hall with a total usable area of 43,613 m ².

-- The total annual capacity of the new building will be 5 million passengers
+- The total annual capacity of the new terminal building will reach 5 million passengers.

-- The maximum hourly capacity will be 1500 passengers at Arrivals and Departures
+- The maximum hourly capacity will increase to 1,500 passengers at both Arrivals and Departures.

 More in this section